VCHS-R-D/Ronin-SC-Gimbal-Controller/README.md

 3. copy and paste gimbal.py to your main package
 4. Go to the Robot Dashboard Site
 5. Create a Joystick that publishes to the topic /transform

+- you will need the roboquest pi hat for completing the roboquest setup